Quick Start

 findall(path, data)

-Find all values matching a JSONPath expression using jsonpath.findall()
+Find all values matching a JSONPath query using jsonpath.findall().

 This function takes two arguments: